 - Make Time for Self-care

-Self-care can be practised by pursuing our hobbies such as cooking, reading books, gardening, or simple self 5 mins face or foot or head massage, chanting in short anything that nurtures your mind, body & soul.
+Self-care can be practiced by pursuing our hobbies such as cooking, reading books, gardening, or simple self 5 mins face or foot or head massage, chanting in short anything that nurtures your mind, body & soul.

 - Be Positive

-Sometimes, while working remotely, our messages, hangout chats and written communication may be interpreted incorrectly by others, hence we need to stay positive in every situation without any exception.
+Sometimes, while working remotely, our messages, hangout chats, and written communication may be interpreted incorrectly by others, hence we need to stay positive in every situation without any exception.
 Remember sentences typed on chat and hangouts don’t carry emotions.
-We attach emotions to those words depending upon our state of mind, past experiences and deep, passive biases.
+We attach emotions to those words depending upon our state of mind, past experiences, and deep, passive biases.
 Hence, instead of assuming, reach out for your mobile and have a quick call with your colleague.
 An eye for an eye, only makes the world blind

 - Celebrate and Enjoy